 Special Educational Needs Disability Information Advice & Support Service

-From the 1st September 2014 Parent Partnership Services (PPS) in every local authority will evolve into Information, Advice and Support (IAS) Services.
-Each IAS Service will provide support similar to that of a PPS, although the type of support, and who is entitled to receive it, has been significantly expanded.
+From the 1st September 2014 Parent Partnership Services (PPS) in every local authority evolved into Information, Advice and Support (IAS) Services.
+Each IAS Service provides support similar to that of a PPS, although the type of support, and who is entitled to receive it, has been significantly expanded.

-Cornwall’s SENDIASS is a statutory service delivered by Disability Cornwall and will provide information, advice and support to disabled children and young people, and those with SEN, and their parents.
-The service will remain impartial, accessible and free and all IAS staff will be independently trained.
+Cornwall’s SENDIASS is a statutory service delivered by Disability Cornwall provides information, advice and support to disabled children and young people, and those with SEN, and their parents.
+The service is impartial, accessible and free and all IAS staff are independently trained.

-SENDIASS will operate within the obligations and expectations of chapter 2 of the SEND Code of Practice and IASSN Quality Standards and will provide:
+SENDIASS operates within the obligations and expectations of chapter 2 of the SEND Code of Practice and IASSN Quality Standards and provides:

 - IAS on subjects including local policy and practice, the Local Offer, personalisation, Personal Budgets, the law on SEN and disability, health and social care

 - IAS through the EHC assessment and planning process